-Your best chance at seeing these green and purple birds in South Dakota is usually over open water.
+Your best chance at seeing these green and purple birds in western South Dakota is usually over open water.
 Violet-green Swallows will fly over lakes, ponds, or rivers in the early mornings, hunting for insects.
 Since they tend to flock with other species of swifts and swallows, look for the birds with a white belly and cheeks.

 Violet-green Swallow Range Map

 Violet-green Swallows spend winters in Mexico and Central America and are only in North America during the breeding season.
 If your house sits on land with open woodlands near a water source, it’s entirely possible to have these birds raise their young in your yard.
 The best way to attract a nesting pair is to hang up nesting boxes 9-15 feet above the ground.

 Which of these PURPLE birds have you seen before in South Dakota?